 Ayça Çubukçu / Stephen Hopgood / Siddhant Issar / Martin Jay / Lissa McCullough / Mohammad Salama

 Publics & Practices

-I’m not sure I agree with E. P. Thompson that it should be the job of the left to “foster the utmost aspiration compatible with existing reality.”
-All too often, aspiration gets the better of reality, and left platforms are brought to their knees by an idealism unmoored from the social and political realities of winning elections and governing.
+I’m not sure I agree with E. P. Thompson that it should be the job of the Left to “foster the utmost aspiration compatible with existing reality.”
+All too often, aspiration gets the better of reality, and left-wing platforms are brought to their knees by an idealism unmoored from the social and political realities of winning elections and governing.
 But in the spirit of Thompson’s challenge, I’ll fill the glass half full.
 It’s unthinkable that we cannot do better than we have done.
 And in that sense, the coronavirus offers us a chance.
 So much of what we see as wrong around us — vast inequality, political corruption, racism and other forms of prejudice, lack of accountability, environmental destruction, immiseration — attests to the failures of the New Left of the nineteen-sixties and the third way in the nineteen-nineties.
 Yet suddenly the immutable is questioned.
 Getting back to business as usual confronts a swelling sense that we no longer know what normal is.
 Is institutional racism normal?
 Are vast disparities in life expectancy (before and during COVID-19) normal?
 Are stagnant wages normal?
 Is having no health care normal?
 Most of all, perhaps, and with the United Kingdom very much in mind, why would we carry on believing the various tribunes of the government when they have flunked Social Contract 101: Give us your taxes and your obedience and we’ll protect you.
 Who could possibly think that now?

 — Stephen Hopgood, Oxford, UK